-And rule over the fish of the sea and the birds of the heavens and over all the beasts which crawl upon the earth (1:28)
+the birds of the heavens and over all the beasts which crawl upon the earth saw to his horror that he had not com- last long enough to open up one of (1:28)

-R'Chaim ben Attar, who wrote the Or Hachaim commentary on the Torah, is one of the few great men of Jewish history called kadosh - holy.
+D Chaim ben Attar, who wrote the K Or Hachaim commentary on the Torah, is one of the few great men of Jewish history called kadosh - holy.
 He is popularly referred to as the Or Hachaim Hakadosh.